berenslab/contrastive-ne/readme.md

 spec_params = [0.0, 0.5, 1.0]

 neg_embeddings = {}
-graph = None  # for storing the graph once it has been computed for s in spec_params:
+graph = None  # for storing the kNN graph once it has been computed for s in spec_params:
     embedder = cne.CNE(loss_mode="neg",
                        optimizer="sgd",